proloy79/ai-portfolio/README.md

 ## Installation

-Jupyter lab can be started by running the start.bat in windows else run thr below to setup the env: pip install -r requirements.txt
+Jupyter lab can be started by running the start.bat in windows else run the below to setup the env: pip install -r requirements.txt